Chamonix Mont-Blanc Valley is committed to protecting the environment:

 N.B.
 A fare is payable on the Cham’o’Nuit line: €2 per trip.

-This is located at the Chamonix-Sud bus stop.
+The main bus station is located at the Chamonix-Sud bus stop.

 Consult our interactive map for transport and places of interest.